A Hitman Jake story by Preston Pairo

 Near where Adair sat, hung on a wall of peeling floral-print paper in an inexpensive frame, was a signed black-and-white photograph of a Baltimore Orioles’ player from the 1960’s of the same name.
 Jake, practicing his small talk, asked if the ballplayer was Adair’s relative.

-Jerry Adair shook his head sadly, as if he wished the opposite was true.
-“Just a coincidence.”
+Jerry Adair shook his head sadly, as if he wished the opposite was true, then added: “Just a coincidence.”

 Jake didn’t know what else to say.